-Your staff dread the January Sales, there is no two ways about it.
+Your staff dread the January Sales, there are no two ways about it.
 They are on their feet all day, tidying all day and bearing the brunt of angry customers all day.
 Boosting morale is no easy task.

 Make sure you have plenty of staff to cover all shifts and all areas; tills, shop floor, changing rooms and the stock room.
-Avoid keeping customers waiting and over working your staff by over staffing.
+Avoid keeping customers waiting and over working your staff by intentionally over staffing.